CapricanDRJ/discord_bots_legal/SubScriber_Privacy_Policy.md

 - Webhook and post tracking is maintained only as needed for functionality.
 - The Bot does not retain logs of user actions or past content after posting.

-## **6. Security Measures**
+## 6. Security Measures

-- Stored data is kept locally and protected using system-level file access controls.
+- Stored configuration data is kept in local SQLite databases without encryption.
+- This data is limited to non-sensitive configuration information and is not intended to include personal or identifying data.
+- No guarantees are made regarding the security of this data.
-- The Bot does not transmit stored data externally.
+- The Bot is hosted on a system that may run other applications or cloud services, but it does not intentionally transmit stored bot data to any external services.

 ## **7. Public Content Notice**
 - Reddit content may be offensive or unmoderated.